NalinTiwary/Logistical-Regression/README.md

 # Logistical-Regression
-This repository contains Codes which implement Logistical Regression to classify restaurant reviews.
+This repository contains Codes which implement Logistical Regression and Multinomial Naive Bayes to classify restaurant reviews.